serenity-is/docs/api/js/corelib/functions/createElement.md

 `any`

-The HTML/SVG tag name or component function/class.
+HTML/SVG tag name or a component function/class.

 ### attr

 `any`

-The attributes/props for the element, or the first child if it is a string/array.
+Attributes/props for the element, or the first child when a string or array.
+May be `null`/`undefined` when no attributes are needed.

 ### children